Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

 Recent work demonstrates that GNNs can perform cosmological parameter inference directly from discrete galaxy catalogs. \citet{Villanueva-Domingo2022} and \citet{Lee2024} treat galaxy positions as graph nodes.
-These GNNs learn which spatial scales and relationships constrain cosmological parameters---potentially discovering informative features beyond traditional two-point statistics.
+These GNNs learn which spatial scales and relationships constrain cosmological parameters, potentially discovering informative features beyond traditional two-point statistics.

-\subsubsection{On Architectural Choices}
+\subsubsection{On architectural choices}

 The architectures presented demonstrate that effective models must align their inductive biases with the structure of astronomical data.
-Feedforward networks, making minimal assumptions, require extensive data because they search an enormous space of possible functions.
-Each specialized architecture reduces this search space by encoding symmetries (see next subsection) and relationships inherent in different data types. \textbf{Table~\ref{table1}} summarizes these architectural choices and their astronomical applications.
+Each specialized architecture reduces this search space by encoding symmetries (see Section~\ref{subsection:encoding-physical-symmetries}) and relationships inherent in different data types. \textbf{Table~\ref{table1}} summarizes these architectural choices and their astronomical applications.